This section explains how to prepare Supermicro 1014S nodes for creating a Qumulo cluster.

 If the FVT is unable to auto-correct any issues, the message Not fixable issues were detected. appears, providing reasons for failure.

-For help with troubleshooting your node, contact Qumulo Care.
+For help with troubleshooting your node, contact the Qumulo Care team.

 Step 4: Create and Configure Your Cluster